 The management targets for FY12/25, the final year of the long-term management plan, call for sales of JPY650.0bn (including sales of JPY300.0bn from IT solutions), operating profit of JPY50.0bn, and ROE of 8.0%.
 The company has highlighted the IT solutions business as a growth driver.
-Of its JPY300.0bn target for FY12/25, the company plans to raise the share of sales from maintenance and operation services/outsourcing to 25% (vs. 17.8% in FY12/20), focusing not only on growing the IT solutions business, but also on improving profitability.
+Of its JPY300.0bn target for FY12/25, the company plans to raise the share of sales from maintenance and operation services/outsourcing to 25% (versus 17.8% in FY12/20 and 21.3% in FY12/21), focusing not only on growing the IT solutions business, but also on improving profitability.

 The medium-term plan (FY12/21 to FY12/23), which was announced together with the long-term plan (FY12/21 to FY12/25), outlines specific business strategies for the company to achieve the long-term plan.

-Under the medium-term plan (FY12/21 to FY12/23), the company has divided its business portfolio into three major business areas: IT solutions, Canon products, and specialized areas and new businesses, and will work to focus on selective areas within each business.
+Under the medium-term plan (FY12/21 to FY12/23), the company divided its business portfolio into three major business areas: IT solutions, Canon products, and specialized areas and new businesses, and worked to focus on selective areas within each business.

-The company positions the IT solutions business as the core of its growth, and will expand its service-oriented business model in particular.
-In addition, document solutions, which the company has differentiated by combining with Canon products, will be positioned as part of the IT solutions business, and the company will expand the scope of its solutions offering.
-By promoting this business, the company will also be able to grow its Canon product business.
-In the Canon product business, the company will operate in close collaboration with its other businesses with an eye on profitability.
-As for specialized areas and new businesses, the company is currently aiming to expand its industrial equipment business.
+The company positioned the IT solutions business as the core of its growth, and indicated that it would expand its service-oriented business model in particular.
+In addition, document solutions, which the company differentiated by combining with Canon products, were positioned as part of the IT solutions business, and the company aimed to expand the scope of its solutions offering.
+By promoting this business, the company believed it would be able to grow its Canon product business.
+In the Canon product business, the company planned to operate in close collaboration with its other businesses with an eye on profitability.
+As for specialized areas and new businesses, the company aimed to expand its industrial equipment business.